 A photographer for more than thirty years, Mark is a former nationally accredited member of the Professional Photographers of Canada (PPOC).
 Known for his bold use of color and strong graphic elements in his image making, he now shoots primarily for personal projects.
 Most of his work is focused on editorial travel and landscape.
 His work has been published in a variety of media, and may be viewed at: www.pacificlight.ca

 Scott Stulberg is a travel and stock photographer who journeys often to distant lands looking for unique photographic opportunities.
-He is represented by many stock agencies including Corbis and Getty Images and is a contributing writer for both Shutterbug and EOS magazine.
-Scott has led photography workshops to many places around the globe, from Burma to Africa to the Galapagos Islands but loves workshops in the US more than anywhere else.
-He also teaches digital photography and Photoshop at UCLA Extension, the Julia Dean Photo Workshops in Venice Beach, the Art Wolfe Digital Photography Center in Seattle and the Sedona Arts Center in Sedona, Arizona, where he lives with his wife, Holly.
+Scott is also the owner of Scott Stulberg Photography Workshops and has led photography workshops to many places around the globe, from Burma to Africa to the Galapagos Islands but loves workshops in the US more than anywhere else.
+He is represented by many stock agencies including Getty Images and is a contributing writer for both Shutterbug and EOS magazine.
+He also teaches digital photography and Photoshop at UCLA Extension in Los Angeles and the Sedona Arts Center in Sedona, Arizona and has taught at many other schools including the The Los Angeles Center of Photography and the Art Wolfe Digital Photography Center in Seattle.
+Scott and his wife Holly live in beautiful Sedona, Arizona

 William Yu is San Francisco based travel photographer, photography instructor and the owner of William Yu Photo Workshops.
 He frequently leads small group of photographers to some of the most unique and beautiful places in the world, capturing culture/people/festivities and landscapes.
 If you’d like to learn, practice photography and experience the cultures in the most beautiful locations around the world, just follow his lead.
 William’s photos have been published in Photography Magazines in USA, China and Europe.
 His travel photography clients include Amazon.com, Ubisoft, Accenture, Google, Ogilvy One Worldwide, Microsoft, American Airlines, Earnest & Young, MTV Networks, Bloomberg Finance, Westjet, Figaro Magazine, etc. Follow his instagram https://www.instagram.com/williamyu.photography/.
 Friend him on Facebook at www.facebook.com/williamyuphotog